HaashimH1/Deploma3/README.md

 ## Program / Features Walkthrough

-** NOTE ** - Any use of the return to menu prompt 'Press ANY KEY' has been changed to 'Press ENTER' to better represent its actual functionality.
+`** NOTE ** - Any use of the return to menu prompt 'Press ANY KEY' has been changed to 'Press ENTER' to better represent its actual functionality`

 Whole program is contained in a terminal window, 80 x 24 characters wide and long.